Search

 By Stine Jacobsen

-COPENHAGEN, Jan 27 (Reuters) - The prime ministers of Denmark and Greenland said on Tuesday they would visit Berlin and Paris to shore up support over U.S. President Donald Trump's recent push to take over the Arctic island that has been Danish territory for centuries.
+COPENHAGEN, Jan 27 (Reuters) - The prime ministers of Denmark and Greenland met German Chancellor Friedrich Merz in Berlin on Tuesday, and will travel to Paris on Wednesday to shore up support over U.S. President Donald Trump's push to take over the Arctic island that has been Danish territory for centuries.

 The U.S. demand for control of Greenland has shaken transatlantic relations and accelerated European efforts to reduce dependence on the United States, even as Trump last week withdrew tariff threats and ruled out taking Greenland by force.